How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 • HTMA provides a 2–3 month view of mineral and metal patterns, complementing blood testing rather than replacing it.

-• Mineral imbalances identified on HTMA often explain poor or inconsistent response to thyroid medication.
+• Mineral imbalances often explain poor or inconsistent response to thyroid medication.

 Working With a Qualified Practitioner

-HTMA interpretation and heavy metal detoxification should always be supervised.
+HTMA interpretation and any form of heavy metal intervention should always be supervised.
 Improper protocols can worsen symptoms by redistributing metals to sensitive tissues.

 A qualified functional medicine practitioner can: